sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/introduction.md

 ### Features

-1. **Bit-Banged Emulation**: Leveraging the powerful Programmable Input Output (PIO) features of the Raspberry RP2040, the SidecarTridge ROM emulator board emulates the internal ROMs of the Atari ST series through bit-banged emulation, eliminating the need for custom firmware or complex hardware.
+1. **Bit-Banged Emulation**: Leveraging the powerful Programmable Input Output (PIO) features of the Raspberry RP2040 and RP235x, the SidecarTridge ROM emulator board emulates the internal ROMs of the Atari ST series through bit-banged emulation, eliminating the need for custom firmware or complex hardware.

 2. **Multi-TOS Version Support**: With 16MB of flash memory allows users to store and access up to 64 different TOS versions without requiring physical ROM swaps.

 3. **Custom ROM Support**: The emulator can run any ROM image file, including custom ROMs and open-source TOS replacements like [EmuTOS](https://emutos.sourceforge.io/).
 This enables users to experiment with various firmware options and enhance the functionality of the Atari ST.

-4. **Compact Design**: The carrier boards for the ROM emulator board fit seamlessly inside the Atari ST case thanks to measuring just 5cm x 2cm x 0.7cm.
+4. **Compact Design**: The carrier boards for the ROM emulator board fit seamlessly inside the Atari ST case.

 5. **Seamless Integration**: Communicates with the Atari ST bus and provides necessary signals to the motherboard without requiring modifications to the computer.
 Simply replace the original ROM chips with the emulator for use with Atari ST, STE, Mega ST, and Mega STE computers.

 6. **USB Connectivity**: Connects to a computer via USB, appearing as a mass storage device for easy ROM file transfer.
 Users can copy TOS image files to the device, select the desired version, and reboot the Atari ST to apply changes.
 It works with Windows, macOS, and Linux without needing additional drivers.

 7. **User-Friendly Software**: SWITCHER.TOS is an easy-to-use software interface for selecting and managing TOS versions and custom ROMs directly from the Atari ST computer.
-This software provides a convenient way to switch between different firmware options.
+This software provides a convenient way to upload new TOS images and switch between different firmware options.

 8. **Transparent Operation**: Ensures the Atari ST boots normally, with the system unaware that the ROM chips have been replaced with the emulator.
 Power on the Atari ST, and it will boot as usual.